daniellord32/daniellord.github.io/index.md

 ## Welcome

-Welcome to my giyhub page,
+Welcome to my github page,

 I have been developing professionally for three years, majority of the work I have done before I went to university was small websites that looked aweful but performed well.
 (You gotta start somewhere you know).